Is Coffee Bad For You?

 In this study, they were more aware of the auditory stimuli around them and also there was an increase in their visual reaction.
 Lastly, they were able to respond to tasks quicker.
 Does this sound like you after you've had your morning cup of coffee?

 Second, there was a scholarly paper from the European Food Safety Authority that reviewed 22 randomized, double blind, placebo controlled studies on the effect of caffeine and attention.
 They said that overall there was a cause and effect relationship between a 75 milligram serving of caffeine, which is approximately one regular cup of coffee, or a single shot of espresso, and increased attention and alertness.

-On top of that, there was a review from 2013 where they looked at 66 double blind placebo controlled trials and they said that both simple and complex attention tasks were consistently affected by caffeine consumption.
+On top of that, there was a review from 2013 where they looked at 66 double blind placebo controlled trials which concluded that simple and complex attention tasks were consistently affected by caffeine consumption.
 Caffeine affected both reaction times and the accuracy on a variety of simple tasks, but also, it had the potential to enhance higher order processes involved in active monitoring and coordination of behavior such as task switching, response inhibition and interference.

 There is also some evidence that caffeine enhances the consolidation of memories.
 There was a study from Johns Hopkins University in 2014 that tested this exact hypothesis.
-This study was interesting because normally studies give people caffeine before they get asked to learn words and then get tested on them.
-But what this study did is that it gave them caffeine or placebo after they got asked to learn the words.
+While the majority of studies give people caffeine before they get asked to learn words, and then get tested on them, this study did the opposite.